josemazo/bmo/README.md

 ### 2.5.
 Enter

 If you need some `Python` package, or a `Linux` one, that isn't installed on the `BMO Docker image` you can install them wiht `pip` or `apt-get`.
-For that, if the `BMO Docker containter` is running, you can execute:
+For that, if the `BMO Docker containter` is running, you can execute (it will ask for your root password):
 ```
 ./bmo -e
 ```